-- Never give any child aspirin.
-Aspirin puts the child at risk for Reye syndrome, a serious illness that affects the liver and brain.
+- Never give aspirin to any child.
+Aspirin puts the child at risk for Reye syndrome.
+This is a serious illness that affects the liver and brain.

 Keep your child home

 Keep your child home from school or child care when she has a fever and other signs of the flu.
 Your child needs rest.
-Also, your child can give the flu to other children.
+Plus, your child might give the flu to other children.

 When can my child go back to school or child care?

-Your child should stay home at least 24 hours after his fever is gone.
-Start counting time after you stop giving your child fever medicines such as acetaminophen or ibuprofen.
+Your child should stay home until at least 24 hours after his fever is gone.
+Start counting time after you stop giving your child fever medicines, such as acetaminophen or ibuprofen.
 A temperature of 100.4°F (38°C) or higher is a sign of fever.
-Check with your child's
+Check with your

 child's school or child care center to find out its rules about children staying home when they are ill.